The Ramayana, Death of Dasaratha

 Till your souls be filled with wisdom and your years of exile spent!"

-"Gracious are thy accents, rishi," Rama answered thus the sage.
+"Gracious are thy accents, rishi," Rama answered thus

 "But fair towns and peopled hamlets border on this hermitage,